The Crosslink 2 Construction

 Talking about what is possible in particular executions has further advantages:

-• It sidesteps the issue of how to interpret results in the partially synchronous model, when we do not know what C is.
-See also the critique of applying the partially synchronous model to block-chain protocols under “Discussion of [GKL2020]’s communication model and network partition” above.
+• It sidesteps the issue of how to interpret results in the GST model of partial synchrony, when we do not know what C is.
+See also the critique of applying the GST model to block‑chain protocols under “Discussion of [GKL2020]’s communication model and network partition” above.
+(This is not an inherent problem with analyzing the protocol in the partially synchronous setting, but only with inappropriate use of the GST model of that setting.)

 • We do not require to be a Nakamoto‑style Proof‑of‑Work block chain protocol.
 Some other kind of protocol could potentially satisfy Prefix Consistency and Prefix Agreement.